TSL Dissertation Prize 2020: Call for Nominations

 - An electronic copy of the letter of nomination from the dissertation supervisor supporting the submission and stating his/her assessment of why the thesis is worthy of the award (candidate name-NL.pdf),

-- An electronic abstract of 300 words without formulas or mathematical notation (candidate name-SA.pdf),
+- An electronic abstract of maximum 300 words without formulas or mathematical notation (candidate name-SA.pdf),

 - An electronic copy of the extended abstract (3-5 pages), separate from the thesis (candidate name-EA.pdf), and

 - An electronic copy of the dissertation (candidate name-D.pdf)

-The documents listed above should be submitted via e-mail to email@example.com.
-The deadline for receipt of submissions is June 30, 2019.
-The recommendations of the judges will be announced at the 2019 INFORMS Annual Meeting during the TSL Society business meeting.
+Please send an email with subject [TSLprize] to firstname.lastname@example.org indicating the name of the candidate.
+You will then receive a link that allows to upload the documents.
+The deadline for receipt of submissions is June 30, 2020.
+The decision of the committee will be announced at the 2020 INFORMS Annual Meeting during the TSL Society business meeting.

 Emma Frejinger (Chair)Computer Science and Operations Research